2lindell/advent/docs/source.txt

 Section - Reincarnation

-Deaths is a number that varies.
-When play ends when the story has not ended finally and deaths is less than 3 (this is the reincarnate player rule):
+When play ends when the story has not ended finally and deaths of the player is less than 3 (this is the reincarnate player rule):
 	decrease the score by 10;
 	follow the notify score changes rule;
 	say line break;
 	if Cave Closing is happening:
 		say [M131]"It looks as though you're dead.
 Well, seeing as how it's so close to closing time anyway, I think we'll just call it a day.";
 		make no decision;
-	if deaths is:
+	if deaths of the player is:
 		-- 0: say [M81]"Oh dear, you seem to have gotten yourself killed.
 I might be able to help you out, but I've never really done this before.
 Do you want me to try to reincarnate you?";
 		-- 1: say [M83]"You clumsy oaf, you've done it again!
 I don't know how long I can keep this up.
 Do you want me to try reincarnating you again?";
 		-- 2: say [M85]"Now you've really done it!
 I'm out of orange smoke!
 You don't expect me to do a decent reincarnation without any orange smoke, do you?";
 	say line break;
 	say ">";
 	unless player consents, make no decision;
-	if deaths is:
+	if deaths of the player is:
 		-- 0:
 			say [M82]"All right.
-But don't blame me if something goes wr......[paragraph break][paragraph break]--- POOF!! ---[paragraph break] You are engulfed in a cloud of orange smoke.
-Coughing and gasping, you emerge from the smoke and find that you're....";
+But don't blame me if something goes wr......[line break]          --- POOF!! ---[line break]You are engulfed in a cloud of orange smoke.
+Coughing and gasping, you emerge from the smoke and find....";
 		-- 1:
-			say [M84]"Okay, now where did I put my orange smoke?.... >POOF!<[paragraph break]Everything disappears in a dense cloud of orange smoke.";
+			say [M84]"Okay, now where did I put my orange smoke?....  >POOF!<[line break]Everything disappears in a dense cloud of orange smoke.";
 		-- 2:
 			say [M86]"Okay, if you're so smart, do it yourself!
 I'm leaving!";
 			make no decision;
-	increment deaths;
+	increment deaths of the player;
 	if the player encloses the brass lantern: move the brass lantern to At_End_Of_Road;
 		now the brass lantern is switched off;